microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     ///
     /// @param packageFamilyName the package family to pin
     /// @param minVerrsion the minimum version to pin
+    ///
+    /// @note This fails if the package dependency cannot be resolved to a specific package.
+    ///
+    /// @see Pin(String, PackageVersion, PinPackageDependencyOptions)
+    /// @see PinForUser()
+    /// @see PinForSystem()
+    static PackageDependency Pin(
+        String packageFamilyName,
+        PackageVersion minVersion);

+    /// Define a package dependency for the current user.
+The criteria for a PackageDependency
+    /// (package family name, minimum version, etc) may match multiple
+    /// packages, but ensures Deployment won't remove a package if it's
+    /// the only one satisfying the PackageDependency.
+    ///
+    /// @note A package matching a PackageDependency pin can still be removed
+    ///       as long as there's another that satisfies the PackageDependency.
+    ///       For example, if Fwk-v1 is installed and a PackageDependency specifies
+    ///       MinVersion=1 and then Fwk-v2 is installed, Deployment could remove
+    ///       Fwk-v1 because Fwk-v2 will satisfy the PackageDependency.
+After Fwk-v1
+    ///       is removed Deployment won't remove Fwk-v2 because it's the only package
+    ///       satisfying the PackageDependency.
+Thus  Fwk-v1 and Fwk-v2 (and any other
+    ///       package matching the PackageDependency) are 'loosely pinned' â€“ Deployment
+    ///       guarantees it won't remove a package if it would make a PackageDependency
+    ///       unsatisfied.
+    ///
+    /// A PackageDependency specifies criteria (package family, minimum version, etc)
+    /// and not a specific package.
+Deployment reserves the right to use a different
+    /// package (e.g. higher version) to satisfy the PackageDependency if/when
+    /// one becomes available.
+    ///
+    /// This method is equivalent to PinForUser(null,...).
+    ///
+    /// @param packageFamilyName the package family to pin
+    /// @param minVerrsion the minimum version to pin
     /// @param options additional options affecting the package dependency
     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package.